Rotator Cuff Surgery

-As we age, the muscles and tendons of the rotator cuff become less pliable and elastic making them more susceptible to tearing and irritation.
-Activities once performed without issue may now result in pain, inflammation and potential tearing.
-Individuals below the age of 40 can also injure their rotator cuff muscles, but this is more commonly associated with an acute injury such as a fall, fracture or dislocation, or frequent overhead use of the arms in activities such as tennis, painting, or construction.
-There are varying degrees of rotator cuff tears including tears in the tendon, muscle belly, or at the muscle’s insertion point on the bone.
+As we age, the muscles and tendons of the rotator cuff become less pliable and elastic, making them more likely to tear.
+Activities once performed without issue may now result in pain, inflammation, and potential tearing.
+People below the age of 40 can also injure their rotator cuff muscles, but this is more commonly associated with an acute injury or frequent overhead use of the arms.

-It is the least invasive and involves three small incisions in the front, side and back of the shoulder.
-The tear is visualized and repaired using a tiny camera and tools passed through the incisions.
+Shoulder arthroscopy is the least invasive surgical option.
+It involves three small incisions in the front, side, and back of the shoulder.
+The tear is visualized and repaired using a tiny camera, and tools passed through the incisions.

 Once you decide on surgery, your orthopedic specialist will discuss the type of repair most appropriate for your injury.

-After surgery the shoulder and arm will be immobilized in a sling up to six weeks.
+After surgery, the shoulder and arm will be immobilized in a sling for up to six weeks.
 This is necessary so that the repaired tissues have time to heal.
 Many patients are able to leave the hospital the same day as surgery.
-However, if your health is complicated by other factors your doctor may wish that you remain overnight for observation.
+However, if your health is complicated by other factors, your doctor may want you to remain overnight for observation.
 This decision is made on an individual basis with your specialist.

 Following surgery, you will be given instructions regarding care of your bandages and use of the sling.